 Employers and employees call us first when you are needing legal advice on any employment issue.
 We provide advice on unfair dismissals, personal grievances and any other employment issue you may be facing.

 We are the premier employment advocates Christchurch and NZ have to offer, IR Thompson provides employment advice NZ wide without the large costs that big law firms charge.
 You can count on us to provide speedy resolution to your employment problem without the need to employ an expensive employment lawyer at huge rates.

-We provide employment advice on employment agreements, personal grievances, unfair dismissal's, sexual harassment, bullying, stress at work, restructuring, redundancy and disciplinary meetings.
+We provide employment advice on employment agreements, personal grievances, unfair dismissal's, sexual harassment, bullying, stress at work, restructuring, redundancy, trial periods and disciplinary meetings.